|

 Seriously, do you not read and/or understand anything?
 Even your own sources?

+I'm having a hard time believing it, but you two are taking the fun out of mocking poor people.
 There is never any fun in mocking poor people.
 I fully believe that we can support those who are unfortunate in their lives by encouraging them to change their situation, not in giving them a free ride in life.

 By Zerowone 2013-10-03 09:56:50